flamelily-bluescsi/bluescsi/uk.md

 ##### 3D Prints (for purchase with a BlueSCSI)

-Visit the [3D Print Page](/3dprints) showing all images and purchase links.
+Visit the [3D Print Page](/print) showing all images and purchase links.

-[3D Print Information Page](/print) has links to purchase prints separately, without BlueSCSI's.